Méribel resort guide

 The Three Valleys attracts many a loyal skier year on year and, with more reasonable pricing than Courchevel and a much prettier village than Val Thorens, it’s easy to see why, for many, Méribel is the obvious choice.

 Getting around is easy - there is an efficient free bus service which runs around the resort in three loops.
-All begin in Méribel-Center and head to either Méribel-Village, to Mottaret or to the Altiport via Morel.
-Once in the village center everything is within a few minutes’ walk.
+All begin in Méribel-Centre and head to either Méribel-Village, to Mottaret or to the Altiport via Morel.
+Once in the village centre everything is within a few minutes’ walk.

 While Méribel has never really been considered a truly gourmet experience, if you know where to look then you can find a hidden gem or two.
 In Méribel Village, for example, Le Bo À Mil is a restaurant that many don’t know exists and it serves up some excellent Savoyarde treats.
 La Fromagerie does exactly what it says on the tin, offering a range of cheesy delights including raclette and fondu, whilst you can head to any number of places for a reasonably priced pizza or burger.
 On-mountain, the Adray Telebar has a good reputation and the renowned tables of Courchevel and St Martin such as La Soucoupe and La Bouitte are just a valley away.
 For a hearty lunch on the move the ‘Mountain Burger’ stop in Méribel-Mottaret is legendary amongst seasonnaires.